keybraker/mediarizer/README.md

 ##### Mode:
  * -dup : _duplicate mode deletes duplicate with diffrent names_
+ * -del : _deletion mode deletes all source files keeping only the copys in destination path_

 #### Flag Use Examples:
 ##### Flags can be put in any order you wish even in the middle of the directories, like this: